 For pedestrian behavior, more than a third of respondents indicated they feel safe walking (35%), however 23% indicated they feel unsafe walking.
 Similarly, 28% of respondents indicated they feel unsafe biking.
-As seen in Figure 4, most respondents believe that the streets do not have safe accommodations for vulnerable road users (VRUs) such as bicycle riders and pedestrians.
+As seen in Figure 3: Survey Results: VRU Accommodation respondents believe that the streets do not have safe accommodations for vulnerable road users (VRUs) such as bicycle riders and pedestrians.
 Figure 3 shows that many respondents believe that vehicles do not tend to travel at safe speeds.